 Even perfect chemistry won't clear cloudy water if your filter can't do its job.
 Examine these components:

-Replace cartridge filters if they're more than 2-3 months old or won't come clean with a hose rinse.
+Replace cartridge filters when they won't come clean with a hose rinse or show significant wear (replacement frequency depends on bather load and debris levels).
 For sand filters, backwash if pressure gauge reads 8-10 psi above clean starting pressure.

 Step 3: Determine Your Treatment Plan